-Aliases: Rainbow Park, Stalker Lake State Wildlife Area, Sandsage State Wildlife Area
+Aliases: Rainbow Park, Stalker Lake State Wildlife Area

 One of the largest towns on the eastern plains, Wray is a great town from which to base yourself when birding in the area.
-Wray Prairie-Chicken Viewing Tours take place in March and April each year, a cooperative effort of the Wray Museum, Wray Chamber of Commerce, Kitzmuller Ranch and the Colorado Division of Wildlife–see the website for details.
+Wray Prairie-Chicken Viewing Tours take place in March and April each year, a cooperative effort of the Wray Museum, Wray Chamber of Commerce, Kitzmuller Ranch, and Colorado Parks and Wildlife–see the website for details.
 The best birding in Wray is in Rainbow Park and along the river nearby.
 Rainbow Park contains a small but dense cluster of coniferous and deciduous trees that has hosted wintering sapsuckers and could attract migrants.
 Here and around town look for eastern species like Red-bellied Woodpecker, Eastern Bluebird, Mississippi Kite, and others.
-Although Wray is very nice, the best birding in the area is northwest of town, at the Wray State Fishing Unit and the adjacent Stalker Lake SWA.
+Although Wray is very nice, the best birding in the area is northwest of town, at the Wray Fish Hatchery and the adjacent Stalker Lake SWA.
 Some small ponds, riparian and juniper hedgerows, and weedy gullies make these locations a good place to lookf for sparrows, Northern Cardinal, and other landbirds, and assorted waterbirds.
 Muskrat and coyote might be seen in the area.

 Habitat: Urban/Suburban, Lowland Riparian, Stream, Hedgerow/Shelterbelt, Pond/Lake/Reservoir, Grassland/Prairie, Marsh